ErwinSchleier/kubernetes_ingress_controller/README.md

 ## 2. Add DNS Record

 If the Ingress controller is in place and running, you can continue with creating a DNS record at your domain provider.
-Therefore, copy your external-ip adderss which you can get here:
+Therefore, copy your external IP address which you can get here:

 ```bash
 kubectl get svc -n ingress-nginx
 ```